 Wet and slippy floors are very common reasons why people have accidents in supermarkets and retail outlets.
 Slips and falls result when cleaning products have been left to dry or other fluid-containing products have fallen onto the floor and opened.
 It is the responsibility of the shop to inform staff to take care of these health and safety issues.

 What supermarkets and retailers should do to avoid accidents

 Supermarkets must check regularly whether there is anything blocking aisles.
 They must also check for items that look like they could fall onto the ground and cause an obstruction.
 Retail equipment like shelf stacking trollies should be kept out of the way of customers particularly at the busiest times.
 If you work for a retail outlet or supermarket, then your employer must ensure you work within a safe system and are fully trained.

 Warning signs should be made prominent in all locations where the floor is wet or there are objects in the way.
 Spills of fluids or food products should be cleaned up immediately.

-Experts in retail personal injury claims
+Experts in supermarket accident claims

 Customers and employers are both at risk of accidents in supermarkets and retail outlets.
 If the accident you have suffered was through no fault of your own, we help you claim.